 Awards for Innovations and their Research and/or Development

 The South African economy needs to continue on its road to becoming globally competitive.
-In large part, this is up to entrepreneurs, businesses, industry and institutions.
+In large part, this is up to businesses, industry and institutions.
 That is why the NSTF Awards include annual awards for South African innovations, considering their impact and the research and/or development which has led to the innovations.

 The NSTF appreciates that it is a ‘long walk’ through research to commercialisation of ground-breaking scientific and technological discoveries.
 The NSTF continues to recognise and bring the very best of such efforts to the public’s attention.
 South Africans should know what excellent research and/or development is being done inside the laboratories, factories and other workplaces of our country, their impact, and the inventiveness of our scientists, engineers and entrepreneurs to bring discoveries to market.